NovaStrikePT/dotfiles/README.md

 # Dotfiles

 ## Modes
-* `local-fish` for my local machines running fish (tested on macOS)
+* `local-fish` for my local machines running fish (tested on macOS).
+TODO: rename to mac-fish
 * `portable-bash` for remote servers running bash, usually shared hosting
+* `win10` for my local machines running Windows 10, including WSL

-One less-obvious difference between the modes is I'm able to use Ag in my `local-fish` environments, but instead use the more portable `ack` in `portable-bash` mode.
+One less-obvious difference between the modes is I'm able to use Ag in my local environments, but instead use the more portable `ack` in `portable-bash` mode.

 ## Installation
 1. Install [patched Powerline fonts](https://github.com/powerline/fonts)